Skip to main content

 Protecting the Future of Healthcare in Martin County

-Below is an update from Ascendient and Martin County regarding the lease of Martin General Hospital and the provision of healthcare in the county.
+Below are updates from Ascendient and Martin County regarding the lease of Martin General Hospital and the provision of healthcare in the county.

 Updates